matmulai/foliolab/README.md

 ## OpenAI Configuration

-FolioLab uses OpenAI's API to generate AI-powered descriptions for your repositories.
+FolioLab uses LLM to generate AI-powered descriptions for your repositories.
 You can customize the OpenAI configuration using the following environment variables:

 ### Required
 - `OPENAI_API_KEY`: Your OpenAI API key